 But how do you go about navigating the pitfalls of marketing claims and false advertising?
 Well, that’s a good question.
 Here’s our simple two step approach that we use to sort out the good from the bad.

 Let’s drill into this approach a little further…

-On the flip side, it’s important to be aware that some companies, especially small start-ups, genuinely use organic and natural ingredients.
-Though they might not have the capital to get an “organic” or “natural” certification (or source organic ingredients).
-Which can be a very expensive exercise.
-In fact, we support many brands which fall into this category!
+On the flip side, be aware that some companies, especially small start-ups, genuinely use organic and natural ingredients.
+Though they might not have the capital to get an “organic” or “natural” certification (or source organic ingredients), which can be a very expensive exercise.
+We support many brands which fall into this category!

 As a rule of thumb, if you can’t quickly understand what the product is made of then it’s probably a bad sign.
 Ingredients that contain the likes of “poly”, “-eth-” or “oxy” are synthetic and usually a no-go.
 Phthalates (artificial fragrances), parabens and sulphates are also best avoided.

-Another easy(ish) way to ensure you’re purchasing a healthy product is to look out for recognized certification labels.
+Another easy(ish) way to ensure you’re purchasing a healthy product is to look out for recognized natural and organic certification labels.
 Again, there are a few ‘fake’ certifications out there to be aware of.
 It’s just about knowing what to look out for.

-Here’s a list of the various labels in the USA, UK and Australia that we’ve collated.
+Here’s a list of the various natural and organic labels in the USA, UK and Australia that we’ve collated.
 We hope this summary helps you make easy but informed choices!

 - Products that have a USDA Organic Seal and/or a 100% organic claim.
 This guarantees that 100% of the ingredients (which must also be identified on the product) are certified organic and that the processing aids are also organic.